tarunmahani/python-novice-inflammation/04b-readwrite.md

 …
 ```

 Each patient is represented in both files, but they are not ordered.
 You want to merge the data for each patient from the two files into a single one and save the output.

+**The result should be a single line per patient and contain 10 values per patient**